ashish-b10/tournament_manager/getting_started.md

 ### ectc-registration

-One of the project dependencies which is also managed by the ECTC is ectc-registration: [https://github.com/ashish-b10/ectc_registration].
+One of the project dependencies which is also managed by the ECTC is [ectc-registration](https://github.com/ashish-b10/ectc_registration).
 This package requires credentials JSON file in order to work properly.
 This credential file should be saved ouside the code repository so it is not added by accident.

 Once the credentials have been downloaded, they can be tested by running the below command: